DaveBitter/graduation_internship/end_report.md

 Normally I leave the user experience and visual design part to other people in a project.
 Because of this I am not as T-shaped as I want to.
 Because of this I decided to take it head on during the internship.
 I first turned the ideas ViriCiti had into sketches to then validate those ideas.
 I then made a visual design for the app.
 With those visual designs I then created a hi-fi prototype to use for user testing at customers of ViriCiti I worked on this learning goal in every step of the project iteration after iteration.

-I feel confident that my app is thouroughly tested and is based on information based on the end user.
+I feel confident that my app is thoroughly tested and is based on information based on the end user.
 I have no problem defending the choices I made.
 A good example of this work is the information I got from my visit to Breytner.
 I found out what the user wanted to see and iterated over the design accordingly.

 ### Learning goal #3